nrcharles/poplar/doc/optimize.rst

 -----

 For this testcase we will use the annual BD profile nominalized to a size relevant to the SHS sizing.
-The Desired load is total annual load.
+Desired load is total annual load.
-Iterating over the space of PV STC nameplate sizes of 5-200 W and Battery Effective Capacity 20-250 wH and plotting various metrics which help determine what is the nature of the optimization problem.
+Iterating over the space of PV STC nameplate sizes of 5-200 W and Battery Effective Capacity 20-250 wH and plotting various metrics help determine what is the nature of the optimization problem.

 Scaling